Fermi's golden rule for spontaneous emission in absorptive and amplifying media

-We stress the appearance of unphysical solutions are connected to the classical limit of the quantum equations.
-This is achieved by assuming a weak excitation approximation.
-In this limit, the excited state density is~\cite{SI_short} $\rho_{\rm a}^{ee}(t) = \exp(-\Gamma^{\rm LDOS}t)\rho_{\rm a}^{ee}(0) + P(t)$, where $P(t)= \Gamma^{\rm gain}\left[1-\exp(-\Gamma^{\rm LDOS}t)\right]/\Gamma^{\rm LDOS}$, which is very similar to the behaviour of the solutions from the LDOS-SE.
-However, this assumption is only valid for $\Gamma^{\rm gain}\ll \Gamma^{\rm loss}$, which is no longer the case for the example above (where $\Gamma^{\rm gain}\sim\Gamma^{\rm loss}$).
-Indeed, for any case where amplification constitutes a significant part of the dielectric medium, the classical limit of the TLS is violated, which in turn leads to a contradiction that the SE rate of the TLS is proportional to the LDOS~\cite{SI_short}. {\it Thus, the common wisdom of SE scaling with the LDOS is no longer correct.}

 To conclude, we have introduced a quantum dynamical approach to rigorously account for gain and decay of a TLS in linear dielectric media.
 In this formulation, the amplification enters the model through a reversed Lindblad term in a master equation, which only involves positive quantum rates.
 This is in complete contrast to the usual applied SE models, where the LDOS can exhibit negative values, explicitly shown for a coupled gain-loss resonator.
-This not only leads to a {\em fix} of the classical (LDOS) SE of a TLS in an amplifying and absorptive environment, but also implies a TLS pumping process through the gain region; this is a consequence of the operator ordering, manifesting in clear (and unique) quantum phenomena from vacuum QED.
+This not only leads to a {\em fix} of the usually adopted (LDOS) SE of a TLS in an amplifying and absorptive environment, but also implies a TLS pumping process through the gain region; this is a consequence of the operator ordering, manifesting in clear (and unique) quantum phenomena from vacuum QED.
 These results also open up new avenues into currently proposed quantum theories for exceptional points and $\mathcal{PT}$-symmetric like system~\cite{PhysRevA.100.062131,PhysRevA.101.013812}, and future extensions of the theory towards strong light-matter coupling.
-At a fundamental level, they also show that SE is indeed a uniquely quantum mechanical process that cannot always be described classically or in the limit of a harmonic oscillator model.
+At a fundamental level, they also show that SE enhancement is indeed a uniquely quantum mechanical process that cannot always be described classically from Poynting's theorem.

 \textit{Acknowledgements}.
 We acknowledge funding from Queen's University, the Canadian Foundation for Innovation, the Natural Sciences and Engineering Research Council of Canada, and CMC Microsystems for the provision of COMSOL Multiphysics.
 We also acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) through SFB 951 Project B12 (Project number 182087777) and the Alexander von Humboldt Foundation through a Humboldt Research Award.
 This project has also received funding from the European Unions Horizon 2020 research and innovation program under Grant Agreement No. 734690 (SONAR).